riverita16/Scaly-Steals/README.md

 # Scaly Steals
 Better and more secure alternative to Craigslist and Facebook Marketplace for fellow Gators.

+## Latest Updates
+- Some proof of concept stuff completed:
+  - mongodb set up
+  - web app communicates with db
+  - admin panel view in the works (scaly-steals-admin)
+    - can create categories
+  - client view template in progress (scaly-steals-client)

+*Important Notes*
+Functionality requires Google Cloud credentials and MongoDB URI which are not pushed to the repository.

 ## Functionality
 - Communication between users (Chat)
   - email notficiation (configurable)